Weekly Horoscope: A tarot reading of March 7 - March 13, 2022

 In the professional realm, this is perhaps a good time to see whether the path you’re on is actually one that’s fulfilling you financially, as well as, emotionally and spiritually.
 If yes, carry on!
 If no, then take time to identify and discover a more fulfilling path – and how you can walk upon it successfully.

 In the realm of your personal life, identify whether you’re maintaining a level of personal autonomy, or if you’ve given it away to others, just for the sake of maintaining a sense of calmness and peace.
-There’s no point in making others happy at the cost of your own self-worth and self-esteem.
+There’s no point of making other’s happy at the cost of your own self-worth and self-esteem.
 Be brave enough to take your power back and cut cords if needed.